ranlonting/Library-Management-System/README.md

 5. Create Database named "lms"

-6.Import our given database (from the database folder)
+6. Import our given database (from the database folder)

 7. Now you are live in: http:// localhost/Folder Name